skaji/perl-cpan-index-legacy/README.md

 # Usage

 Let's say you use perl v5.10.1, and want to install Plack.
-Plack now requires perl v5.12, so it cannot be install as is:
+Plack now requires perl v5.12, so it cannot be installed as is:

 ```
 ❯ perl -v